 While users are working in PDM, they are constantly writing data to several temporary tables in the database.
-If the snapshot was taken in the middle of a transaction, it might have grabbed bad data that it is not able to recover properly.
-This can lead to problems in the future
+If you get a snapshot in the middle of a transaction, it might grab bad data that it can’t recover properly.
+This can lead to problems in the future.

 Working with snapshots and virtual machines requires knowledge and training

 Purchasing a backup software or taking snapshots of a virtual machine is not the end of the line for a recovery plan unfortunately.
 Setting up a backup software properly, knowing how to recover from the backup, and knowing what to do when a problem arises are all important and necessary to being successful with this software.
 When there is a need for data recovery, the engineers on the InFlow Technology Technical Support team are here to help get you back up and running, but if the backup is in a format we do not use or recognize, there will be little to nothing we can do to assist.

 With a snapshot, you are required to rollback or setup a whole machine with the snapshot in order to recover.
 If you have a user that just needs a few files that they rolled back by mistake, you are forced to choose between taking on a huge endeavor to recover them or having them redo the work.